flyradyologe/dicomtojpegconverter/README.md

 WHAT THIS CODE DOES?

-1. scans all files in the directory in which, this code also has to be in. and retun a list.
+1. scans all files in the directory in which, this code also has to be in. and return a list.
 2. picks the file names contain multiple dots ("." string) from the list.
 3. reads the dicom files
 4. picks pixel info